SEP-TU-e-2024/website/README.md

 ## Code quality analysis

+### What to do if checks fail?

+Navigate to *show output* as shown below in the **Usage** section.
+If *show output* in the workflow failed and it states **Code violations found!!!!!** at the bottom then you're code does not adhere to the quality standards.
+The table in the output above shows which categories have violations (in red).
+For a better understanding of quality standards you can look at the tables in the **Metrics** section.

+For any questions about this workflow or issues contact Tom.

 ### Usage

 This worklfow is run whenever a commit is pushed to main or a pr into main is made.
 It may take between 1 to 3 minutes to complete the analysis.
 To view the results do the following: